 TH-MOS has participated in RoboCup Humanoid League competition since 2006.
-This year we combined DARwIn-op(Dynamic Anthropomorphic Robot with Intelligence,open platform) software platform with the platform developed earlier by the team, we improved the stability of locomotion and the artificial intelligence of the robot every year.
-Last year, we have made satisfactory progress in the following research areas.
+The MOS robot works on DARwIn-op(Dynamic Anthropomorphic Robot with Intelligence, open platform) software platform with the platform developed earlier by the team, we improved the stability of locomotion and the artificial intelligence of the robot every year to perfect the robot.
+This year, we have many energetic and positive new teammates and we are working hard to finish a better robot.
+We focus on weight reducing, structure improving, appearance beautification, vision control and the software platform building.